The John Harrison Charitable Trust

 Overview

 The John Harrison Charitable Trust (Charity Number: 277956) is a private charitable trust registered with the Charity Commission for England and Wales.
-The trust operates as a grant-making organization focused specifically on MS (Multiple Sclerosis) support and research.
-With annual expenditure exceeding £100,000, the trust appears to distribute grants from an established endowment or capital base.
+The trust operates as a grant-making organisation with annual expenditure exceeding £100,000, distributing grants from an established endowment or capital base.
 The trust operates with three trustees who exercise absolute discretion in selecting beneficiaries, without any public application process or published guidelines.

 Funding Priorities